Pundaodaya vs. Commission on Elections, et al.

 Doctrines

-• Requirements for Change of Domicile — To acquire a new domicile, one must demonstrate: (1) actual removal or change of domicile; (2) a bona fide intention of abandoning the former domicile and establishing a new one (animus non revertendi and animus manendi); and (3) definite acts which correspond with the purpose.
-The Court found Noble failed to satisfy these requirements, as his acts did not unequivocally show an abandonment of his Cagayan de Oro domicile and the establishment of a new one in Kinoguitan.
+- Three Requisites for Change of Domicile — To successfully effect a change of domicile, one must demonstrate: (1) actual removal or an actual change of domicile; (2) bona fide intention of abandoning the former place of residence and establishing a new one; and (3) definite acts which correspond with the purpose.
+Without clear and positive proof of all three, the domicile of origin continues.
+(Domino v.
+COMELEC)

 Key Excerpts